 - Children's Museum of NH

-In addition to administering the state Tax Credit Program, we took over the federal Community Development Block Grant in 2003.
-CDFA inherited the CDBG from the now-defunct Office of State Planning, overseeing between $7-10 million in grants to municipalities and counties throughout New Hampshire.
+In addition to the state Tax Credit Program, we administer the Community Development Block Grant program, overseeing between $7-10 million in grants to municipalities and counties throughout New Hampshire.

 In 1996, CDFA established the New Hampshire Main Street Center, which worked with communities that wished to maintain and revitalize their downtown areas.
 For more than ten years, NHMSC helped communities strengthen their Main Streets and village centers.
 After funding dried up, we closed NHMSC in 2007.